que-es-y-como-empezar-con-react

 React uses a virtual DOM to optimize performance.
 The virtual DOM is an internal representation of the browser’s DOM.

-Instead of updating the real DOM every time there is a change, React updates its virtual DOM and then synchronizes only the parts that have changed.
+Instead of updating the real DOM every time there’s a change, React updates its virtual DOM and then synchronizes only the parts that have changed.

 This (in theory, and almost always) reduces computational cost and improves application speed ⚡.

-Additionally, it relies heavily on the concept of object immutability, as part of its internal management system (this can be an advantage or a weakness, depending on how you want to sell it).
+Furthermore, it relies heavily on the concept of object immutability, as part of its internal management system (this is an advantage or a weakness, depending on how you want to sell it).

-This makes debugging and tracking changes in the application easier.
+This facilitates debugging and tracking changes in the application.

-This makes your life easier as a developer 😊, and it eliminates many errors while improving efficiency.
+That makes your life as a developer easier 😊, besides eliminating many errors and improving efficiency.

 What is React used for?

 Basically… for everything.
-Although the long answer is “to build modern web applications with dynamic UIs”.
+Although the long answer is for “building modern web applications with dynamic UIs”.

-From SPA (Single Page Application) apps like Netflix or Instagram to interactive dashboards and mobile apps with React Native.
+From SPA (Single Page Application) applications like Netflix or Instagram, to interactive dashboards and mobile apps with React Native.

 1. HTML and CSS: To structure and style user interfaces.